keboola/developers-docs/extend/generic-extractor/functions.md

 |3|John Doe|2017-04-20 10:17:20|
 |234|Jane Doe|2017-04-20 10:17:20|

-If tempted to use an alternative configuration:
+Or, use an alternative configuration that also adds the current date:

 {% highlight json %}
 "userData": {